Kanban vs agile: Choose the right method for your business

 Which one to choose?

 Because they’re in the same family, it’s not productive to think in terms of kanban vs agile.
-Really, it’s better to understand kanban’s role in the agile framework to determine which would be most useful to your organization.
+It’s better to understand Kanban’s role in the agile framework to determine which would be most useful to your organization.

 The agile framework is great for projects where the final goal is not clear or predetermined.
 Kanban is the best method in the agile framework for reducing waste and eliminating processes that don’t add value.